 If you have lesions and scaly patches that are not going away, we strongly recommend seeing a dermatology provider for treatment options.
 Your dermatology provider may biopsy the area to determine that it is psoriasis versus another type of skin condition.
 We want to make sure that you get the right type of treatment to lessen the effects of this chronic skin condition.

 Treatments for Psoriasis

-The best foods for psoriasis include omega-3 fatty acids from salmon and mackerel as well as vegetables with anti-inflammatory properties, such as nuts, avocados, kale, spinach and broccoli.
+The best foods for psoriasis include omega-3 fatty acids from salmon and mackerel and vegetables with anti-inflammatory properties, such as nuts, avocados, kale, spinach, and broccoli.
 The worst foods for psoriasis include alcohol, refined sugar, gluten, fried foods, dairy products and nightshade vegetable, such as tomatoes, pepper and potatoes.
-Keeping your body at a healthy will also help keep your psoriasis in check.
+Maintaining a healthy weight also helps keep your psoriasis in check.